 - Place basil leaves into a small bowl, pour boiling water on top, muddle slightly to infuse flavors, cover, and allow to cool completely.

-- Once basil tea is cooled, pour into blender and add watermelon and lime juice.
+- Once basil tea is cooled, strain out basil leaves and pour tea into blender and add watermelon and lime juice.
 Process until smooth,

 - Pour into popsicle molds (like this) and freeze until completely frozen.